 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Marketers offering treatments for any of those conditions should ensure that they hold relevant substantiation (HDC Hair Design Clinic, 21 September 2011) or, if they hold a Marketing Authorisation from the Medicines and Healthcare products Regulatory Agency (MHRA), that their claims do not go beyond those allowed by the authorisation.
+Marketers offering treatments for any of the above conditions should ensure that they hold relevant substantiation or, if they hold authorisation from the Medicines and Healthcare products Regulatory Agency (MHRA), their claims do not go beyond those allowed by their licences.

-The only two authorised treatments for Androgenetic Alopecia are Finasteride, an anti-androgen therapy, and Minoxidil.
-Minoxidil is available in two forms: as an external treatment (between 2% and 5% solution), available in chemists or as a stronger prescription-only medicine.
+CAP understands that the only two authorised treatments for Androgenetic Alopecia are Finasteride, an anti-androgen therapy, and Minoxidil.
+Minoxidil is available in two forms: as an external treatment (available over-the-counter in chemists) or as a stronger prescription-only medicine.
 Clinical trials have demonstrated both those products to be effective in improving hair growth.
 We understand that the best effect is obtained if they are used at the earliest possible stage of hair loss, because their effect depends on the stimulation of existing hair follicles.
 Later in the disease, hair follicles are completely lost from the affected areas of the scalp and at that stage hair transplantation is likely to be the only treatment effective in reinstating hair growth.

 Marketers who offer treatments that include but are not limited to non-prescription Minoxidil should not imply the efficacy of the whole treatment is proven if it is not (The Belgravia Centre Ltd, 1 August 2012, Pentoc Ltd, 14 July 2004, and Hair Loss Centre, 5 May 2004).

-CAP has reviewed evidence for one laser product, the Hairmax Laser comb and considers that claims it temporarily thickens the appearance of existing visible hair may be acceptable.
-However, the product has been shown to work only on certain hair and skin types and only over a six month period.
-Claims for the Hairmax Laser comb have also been the subject of ASA investigations and evidence assessment.
-The ASA ruled against claims that using the Lasercomb would result in "A healthy thick head of hair", "shinier and thicker looking hair" and consumers noticing "...hair gradually becoming fuller, stronger, denser looking" because they were not substantiated.
+In 2012, the ASA ruled against claims that using a product called the Hairmax Lasercomb (a light therapy device for promoting hair growth) would result in "A healthy thick head of hair", "shinier and thicker looking hair" and consumers noticing "...hair gradually becoming fuller, stronger, denser looking" because they were not substantiated.
 The ASA accepted that the data showed that the product had been clinically proven to promote hair growth in men and women because the trials showed that most users had experienced an improvement in hair growth, and that some users had experienced an improvement not found in the placebo group.
 However, the ASA ruled that this supporting data was not sufficient to show that the effects of the product on hair growth were statistically significant or that the results were visibly noticeable to most users (Health Innovations Ltd, 11 January 2012).
-In practice, in light of the ruling that the evidence did not suggest that the improvement was significant to the users, the scope for making the “clinically proven” claim is limited (The Belgravia Centre Ltd, 1 August 2012).